 Competences of the National Assembly are defined in the Constitution and the National Assembly Rules of Procedure.
 The Law on National Assembly was passed in accordance with the Constitution.

 The publication is the result of cooperation between the National Assembly of the Republic of Serbia and the OSCE Mission to Serbia, published in Belgrade, 2009.Download publication here (PDF, 1.7MB)

-10.10 - National Assembly Deputy Speaker Prof. Dr Vladimir Marinkovic speaks at the Scientific Conference of the National Avant-Garde (National Assembly House, 13 Nikola Pasic Square, Central Hall)
+10.10 - National Assembly Deputy Speaker Prof. Dr Vladimir Marinkovic speaks at the Scientific Conference of the National Avant-Garde (National Assembly House, 13 Nikola Pasic Square, Small Hall)